Hey Planning Mashers!

 When Did I Last

-My perfect example is always a mascara, which you supposed to change 3 months after you opened it for the first time, but I always end up using until it’s simply dried out.
+My perfect example is always mascara, which you are supposed to change 3 months after you opened it for the first time, but I always end up using it until it’s simply dried out.

 If you add the date you opened your mascara here, you’ll easily know it’s time to buy a new one, without a horrible realization that you need to leave the house in 15 minutes and your mascara is dead.